CloudLabsAI-Azure/azure-ai-agents-labs/lab-3.md

 - Task 2: Create the Search Agent

 ## Task 1: Create the Azure AI Search Index

+In this task, you will create an **Azure AI Search index** to store vectorized representations of health insurance plan documents, enabling efficient retrieval for AI-driven search and analysis.

 1. Navigate to **Azure Portal**, search for **Storage account (1)** and select the **Storage account (2)**.

    ![](./media/ag31.png)